JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 Setup: \
 Firstly all of the necessary Python libraries were imported to Python (see Section A of IrisProject.py script). \
-Secondly I imported the Iris dataset to Python as a CSV file (see Section B of IrisProject.py script). \
+Secondly I imported the Iris dataset to Python as a CSV file and viewed the datesetusing the Head method. (see Section B of IrisProject.py script). \
-Thirdly I used numpy to calculate the max, min and mean of each column ( (see IrisMax, IrisMin and IrisMean scripts). \
+I then used numpy to calculate the max, min and mean of each column ( (see IrisMax, IrisMin and IrisMean scripts). \
-Fourthly I used matplotlib.pyplot to generate some graphs and visual representations of the data set. \
+I also used pandas and matplotlib.pyplot to generate some graphs and visual representations of the data set. \
+Lastly I generated some sumamry statistics and analysis of the Iris dataset.

 Analysis: \